vuejs/router/packages/docs/guide/advanced/scroll-behavior.md

 })
 ```

-If a falsy value or an empty object is returned, no scrolling will happen.
+If a false value or an empty object is returned, no scrolling will happen.

 Returning the `savedPosition` will result in a native-like behavior when navigating with back/forward buttons: